HeHeSkyWolf/ante-march/README.md

 ## Copyright and Content Notice

-This website is a non-official, non-profit website created by me as a fan.
-The **code** of this site is open-source under the [MIT License](./LICENSE).
+This website is a fan-made, non-official, and non-profit project.
+The **code** for this site is open-source under the MIT License (see [LICENSE](./LICENSE)).

-External content copyright belongs to its respective owners (such as 7k7k.com), and this site only provides index links.
+All external content linked from this website is the property of its respective copyright holders (e.g., 7k7k.com).
+This site does not host or reproduce copyrighted content; it only provides index links to external resources.

 ## How to launch?